Last updated on May 11th, 2022

 A gravity retaining wall relies entirely on the weight of the wall itself to resist pressure.
 In order to do this successfully, they are typically made with heavy materials such as stone, large concrete blocks or cast-in-place concrete.

 In most cases, gravity walls are used for walls of around 4 ft, but can be built up to 10 ft depending on the specifications.
-For a concrete block gravity wall 100m long and 3m high, the cost of retaining wall per metre squared is £256m2.
+For a concrete block gravity wall 100m long and 3m high, the cost of retaining wall per metre squared is £260 per m².

 Gravity inclined retaining wall

-Inclined retaining walls are designed to aid in resisting the force of gravity and use slightly less blocks than standard gravity retaining walls.
-The average cost of a gravity inclined retaining wall is £246m2.
+Inclined retaining walls are designed to aid in resisting the force of gravity and use slightly fewer blocks than standard gravity retaining walls.

 Cantilever retaining wall